-The EPS growth for this quarter relative to the same quarter a year earlier for FUN (35.32%) is above the minimum 18% that this methodology likes to see for a "good" growth company.
-Furthermore, EPS have been growing in excess of 100% in the latest 3 quarters.
-FUN passes the first requirement.
+The EPS growth for this quarter relative to the same quarter a year earlier for FUN (0.00%) is below the minimum 18% that this methodology likes to see for a "good" growth company.
+FUN fails the first requirement.

 ANNUAL EARNINGS GROWTH: [PASS]

 This methodology looks for annual earnings growth above 18%, but prefers higher than 25%.
-FUN's annual earnings growth rate of 74.24%, Based on the average of the 3 and 4 year historical EPS growth rates, passes this test.
+FUN's annual earnings growth rate over the past five years of 24.04% passes this test.

 EARNINGS CONSISTENCY: [PASS]